adamnew123456/SmallWM/README.markdown

 The options in the `[smallwm]` section are (in order):

  - The shell launched by `Super+LClick` (default: xterm).
 This can be any syntax supported by /bin/sh.
- - The number of desktops (default: 5)
+ - The number of desktops (default: 5).
- - The width in pixels of icons (default: 75)
+ - The width in pixels of icons (default: 75).
- - The height in pixels of icons (default: 20)
+ - The height in pixels of icons (default: 20).
- - The width of the border of windows (default: 4)
+ - The width of the border of windows (default: 4).
- - Whether to (1) or not to (0) show application icons inside icon windows. (default: 1)
+ - Whether to (1) or not to (0) show application icons inside icon windows (default: 1).
  - The severity of logging messages to send to syslog.
 By default, this is `WARNING`.
 See `syslog(3)` for the other log levels.

 The options in the `[actions]` section are covered next, and then the